- 1 teaspoon canola oil

 - 1/4 cup cider vinegar

-- 1/4 cup chopped chipotle peppers in adobo sauce plus 2 teaspoon sauce
+- 1/4 cup chopped chipotle peppers in adobo sauce plus 2 teaspoons sauce

 - 6 garlic cloves, minced